sv3nd/sparkProjectTemplate.g8/README.md

 To encourage good software development practice, this starts with a project at 100% code coverage (e.g. one test :p), while its expected for this to decrease, we hope you use the provided [spark-testing-base][stb] library or similar option.

+A basic release process with auto-incrementing version is in place in the build script, based on sbt-git and sbt-release and heavily inspired [from those very useful sbt release tips from Jean Helou](http://blog.byjean.eu/2015/07/10/painless-release-with-sbt.html).

 ## Creating a new project from this template